webhookie/.github/profile/README.md

 ## Welcome 👋

-webhookie is API management software that enables you to quickly add webhook API support to your application or product.
+webhookie is an open-source webhook API platform that enables you to quickly add webhook API capability to your product, platform or integratioon architecture.
 It provides:

 * Webhook API Design Tool - Deploy webhook APIs using the ASYNC API specification
 * Developer Portal you can white label - Allow your API consumers to securely discover the webhooks your application or products provide.